django-cms/django-cms/docs/introduction/03-integrating_applications.rst

 applications into django CMS.
 The ease with which other applications can be built into django CMS sites is an important feature of the system.

-Integrating applications doesn't merely mean installing them alongside django CMS, so that they peacefully co-exist.
+Integrating applications does not merely mean installing them alongside django CMS, so that they peacefully co-exist.
 It means using django CMS's features to build them into a single coherent web project that speeds up the work of managing the site, and makes possible richer and more automated publishing.

-It's key to the way that django CMS integration works that **it doesn't require you to modify your other applications** unless you want to.
+It's key to the way that django CMS integration works that **it does not require you to modify your other applications** unless you want to.
 This is particularly important when you're using third-party applications and don't want to have to maintain your own forked versions of them.
 (The only exception to this is if you decide to build django CMS features directly into the applications themselves, for example when using :ref:`placeholders in other applications